Itvisors/mendix-ReactDnD/README.md

 | On drag to select       |      | Opt.               | Action to call after user selects multiple markers by dragging a selection area.
 Use this to update the list of selected markers.

 ### Action variables
-The actions use variables, so it is best to configure a microflow or nanoflow to get these values Reasons for using variables:
+The actions use variables, so it is best to configure a microflow or nanoflow to get these values.
+Reasons for using variables:
 - For simple use cases, no context attributes required
 - Makes it more clear which values are available for each action
 - Reduces pages renders, noticable on complex pages or many markers on a floorplan